Union Institute & University conducts its Doctor of Psychology (Psy.D.) program on a three term, 12-month academic year.

 (2000 hours to be completed in 24 months)

-In addition to the required and elective courses, clinical experiences and research, the Psy.D. program has required activities and evaluative components that assure the successful completion of the above intents and purposes, including the following:
+In addition to the required and elective courses, clinical experiences and research, the Doctor of Psychology (Psy.D.) program has required activities and evaluative components that assure the successful completion of the above intents and purposes, including the following:

 - Initial Orientation (two days at the beginning of the program)